 Net-zero goals demand similarly long term and well-defined emission reduction pathways.
 In order to be able to achieve net-zero goals, organisations need to not only disclose and understand their scope 3 emissions, but they also need an accurate approach that enables them to actually reduce these emissions.
-For example, estimated scope 3 emissions based on spend datasets (such as invoices or bills) mean that the only way to reduce the emissions is through a reduction in spend, which can open doors to consumption reduction initiatives and innovation for the business to develop new sustainable practices.
+For example, estimated scope 3 emissions based on spend datasets (such as invoices or bills) mean that the only way to reduce the emissions is through a reduction in spending.

 What are the challenges of capturing scope 3 data?